Michigan National Guard vaccinating more Holland residents than originally anticipated

 |0

-This work, Michigan National Guard vaccinating more Holland residents than originally anticipated [Image 4 of 4], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard vaccinating more Holland residents than originally anticipated, by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT